 - Marquette Michigan Economic Club

-- Graduate of Northern Michigan University with a bachelor’s degree in criminal justice with an emphasis on loss prevention and law enforcement
+- Graduate of Northern Michigan University with a degree in geography and an emphasis on urban planning and land use regulation

-- Certified Franchise Executive (A recognized standard of excellence in the franchise industry.)
+- A Certified Franchise Executive (A recognized standard of excellence in the franchise industry.)